 Our Class A Ordinary Shares are listed on the Nasdaq Stock Market LLC ("Nasdaq"), under the trading symbol "SWVL".
-On August 22, 2022, the closing price for our Class A Ordinary Shares on Nasdaq was \$1.56.
+On September 2, 2022, the closing price for our Class A Ordinary Shares on Nasdaq was \$1.52.

-The Class A Ordinary Shares being offered for resale in this prospectus (the "Resale Securities") represent approximately 9.7% of our outstanding Class A Ordinary Shares (assuming the Class A Ordinary Shares issuable upon the achievement of certain stock price thresholds pursuant to the Business Combination are not outstanding, or 9% assuming they are outstanding).
-Additionally, if all the Institutional Investor Warrants are exercised, the Selling Securityholders would own an additional 18,181,821 Class A Ordinary Shares, representing an additional 11.9% of the total outstanding Class A Ordinary Shares.
+The Class A Ordinary Shares being offered for resale in this prospectus (the "Resale Securities") represent a substantial percentage of the total outstanding shares of our Class A Ordinary Shares as of the date of this prospectus.
+Assuming the issuance of all of the Resale Securities to the Selling Securityholder under the Purchase Agreement, the Resale Securities would represent approximately 43% of the then-outstanding Class A Ordinary Shares (assuming the Class A Ordinary Shares issuable upon the achievement of certain stock price thresholds pursuant to the Business Combination are not outstanding, or 42% assuming they are outstanding).
 The sale of all of the Resale Securities, or the perception that these sales could occur, could result in a significant decline in the public trading price of our Class A Ordinary Shares.
-In addition to the Selling Securityholders, certain other shareholders, including the PIPE Investors, the Sponsor, former holders of the Swvl Exchangeable Notes, Legacy Swvl equityholders and B. Riley (each as defined below and collectively, the "Additional Sellers") may sell a substantial number of our securities pursuant to separate resale prospectuses (the "Additional Prospectuses").
-For example, our equity line financing facility with B. Riley provides for the offer and sale from time to time by B. Riley of up to 98,573,333 Class A Ordinary Shares, which is 73% of the total outstanding shares of our Class A Ordinary Shares as of the date of this prospectus (calculated as 98,573,333 Class A Ordinary Shares that may potentially be resold by B. Riley, divided by 135,125,061 currently outstanding Class A Ordinary Shares).
+In addition to the Selling Securityholder, certain other shareholders, including the PIPE Investors, the Sponsor, former holders of the Swvl Exchangeable Notes, Legacy Swvl equityholders and the Institutional Investor (each such party as defined below and such parties collectively, the "Additional Sellers") may sell a substantial number of our securities pursuant to separate resale prospectuses (the "Additional Prospectuses").
+For a description of the Institutional PIPE Investment, please refer to the "Recent Developments" and "Operating and Financial Review and Prospects" sections of this prospectuses.
 The sale of the Resale Securities together with the sale of the securities held by the Additional Sellers, or the perception that these sales could occur, could depress the market price of our securities.